 Request for prompt assessment (charge) of tax.
 The IRS ordinarily has 3 years from the date an income tax return is filed, or its due date, whichever is later, to charge any additional tax due.
 However, as a personal representative, you may request a prompt assessment of tax after the return has been filed.
 This reduces the time for making the assessment to 18 months from the date the written request for prompt assessment was received.
-This request can be made for any tax return (except estate tax) of the decedent or the decedent's estate.
-This may permit a quicker settlement of the tax liability of the estate and an earlier final distribution of the assets to the heneficiaries years for which the statutory period for assessment is open.
-This applies even though the returns were filed before the decedent's death.
+This request can be made for any tax return (except the estate tax return) of the decedent or the decedent's estate.
+This may permit a quicker settlement of the tax liability of the estate and an earlier final distribution of the assets to the beneficiaries.